MicrosoftDocs/power-automate-docs/articles/desktop-flows/assets-library.md

 > You can only see UI elements collections that you have created or are shared with you.

 :::image type="content" source="media/ui-elements-collections/two-tabs-in-assets-library.png" alt-text="Screenshot of the UI elements collections (preview) tab in the Assets library" border="false":::

+## Connectors (preview) tab

+The connectors (preview) tab shows you all the cloud connectors that are available to be included in your desktop flow, offering direct integration with the corresponding operations.

 ## Related information